google/zetasql/docs/data-manipulation-language.md

     and `"UPDATE"`.
 The `ACTION` column is appended as the last output column.
 +   `*`: Returns all columns.
 +   `expression.*`: Returns all columns from range variables, like a table or proto field.
-The dot star expression cannot be applied on other expressions, including field access.
+The dot star expression can't be applied on other expressions, including field access.
 +   `except_clause`: Specifies the columns to exclude from the result.
 All matching column names are omitted from the output.
 +   `replace_clause`: Specifies the columns to replace in the result.
 The column that matches the identifier in a `replace_clause` is replaced by the expression in that `replace_clause`.
-A `replace_clause` does not change the names or order of columns.
+A `replace_clause` doesn't change the names or order of columns.
 However, it can change the value and the value type of a column.
 +   `expression`: Represents a column name of the table specified by